supple-kit/supple-css/lib/utilities/spacing/README.md

 Utility classes to put specific spacing values onto elements.
 These include margin & padding by default but can be extended with say `inset` for positioning.
 Use these **only** to tweak layout on a micro level.

-**Note** By default there will be a LOT of classes generated, it is advised to alter the defaults so you only generate what you use in your project.
-Check out [Configurable variables](#configurable-variables) for more info.

 Read more about [Supple CSS](https://github.com/supple-css/supple).

 ## Table of contents